sdrshn-nmbr/tpu-cake/README.md

 TPU-cake applies that idea to Pallas and Mosaic.
 It describes TPU schedules, checks them before execution, and keeps the evidence needed to compare them honestly.

-## What MatX adds
+## How MatX inspired me

-[MatX](https://matx.com/research) follows a similar way of working across model design, software, and hardware:
+[MatX](https://matx.com/research) follows a similar way of model x software x hardware co-design:

 - Estimate compute and data movement before building.
 - Make memory, parallelism, and hardware choices explicit.